Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 - **ML infra design**: I'm **not** talking about ML system design focusing on modeling, where you can get by with briefly mentioning sharding, caching, etc. to check the "scaling" box.
 That would be easy by now.
 I'm talking about ML **infra** design that doesn't focus on modeling at all, but instead asks in great detail about the infra around ML systems, such as feature stores, distributed training, and online serving.
 Such interviews are rare, but they happen to be a required round at companies like Netflix, Snap, and Reddit.
 I recently wrote a {{< backlink "ml_infra_interviews" "blogpost" >}} on how to prepare for this rare round.
 - **Multi-level object-oriented programming**: You'll implement a toy system that mimics a real system you see in life, such as a database, a KV store, a game, to name a few.
 You'll start with basic functionalities and gradually add more or optimize.
 - **LLM coding**: A few years ago, some companies might ask you to implement a simple model (e.g., KNN, K-means, decision trees, logistic regression, linear regression, MLP) from scratch and fit it on toy data.
 Today, frontier labs will ask you to debug or implement LLM training or inference code --- Transformer encoders/decoders, KV cache, LoRA, or even [autograd](https://docs.pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html).
-- **Research presentation**: In traditional project deep dives, you verbally walk through one or two representative projects.
-Some Research Engineer roles require a job talk style presentation on your past work.
-You make ~10 slides, go over technical details, and "defend" your body of work like a PhD candidate would.

-Even though we use PyTorch every day at work, we rarely know low-level details like how computation graphs are built or how autograd works under the hood.
+  - *Why scary*: Even people who use PyTorch daily rarely know low-level details like how computation graphs are built or how autograd works under the hood.
 When it comes to model architectures, we may know kNN and attention well in isolation, but don't immediately realize how the latter is a softer version of the former.
 These are just a few examples.
 Deep down, the real signal is understanding modern deep learning "primitives" inside out.
 Perhaps the ideal candidate is an ML PhD student who has just passed their qualifying exams.
+The rest of us can try our best but still miss the mark.
+- **Research presentation**: In traditional project deep dives, you verbally walk through one or two representative projects.
+Some Research Engineer roles require a job talk style presentation on your past work.
+You make ~10 slides, go over technical details, and "defend" your body of work like a PhD candidate would.

 If you think these rounds are daunting, so does everyone else.
 Mayuko explained in an awesome [YouTube video](https://www.youtube.com/watch?v=e2Y-rhTlHHI) that tech interviews once focused on domain knowledge; then Microsoft popularized domain-agnostic data structures and algorithms questions to give raw talents from all backgrounds a fair chance.
 For a while, SWE candidates found those interviews scarier than domain knowledge --- until LeetCode came along and gave everyone an efficient way to prepare.